rg0699/InventoryManagement/README.md

 # InventoryManagement
-A simple Inventory Management App implemented using SQLite DB.
+A simple Inventory Management App implemented using SQLite DB and Firebase.

 # Features Implemented:
 - User Authentication using Firebase Phone Auth.